Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 3 – superimposed; 4 – nested

-A source is the place where a watercourse (eg a river or stream) originates.
+Source – the place where a watercourse (for example, a river or stream) originates.

-On a geographical map, the source is usually represented by a conventional point.
+On geographical map the source is usually represented by a conventional point.

-The source is usually the beginning of a stream that receives water from a spring, the end of a glacier, a lake, a swamp.
-On marsh rivers, the source is often taken as the point from which an open stream with a constant channel appears.
+The source is usually the beginning of a stream receiving water from a spring, the end of a glacier, a lake, or a swamp.
+On swamp rivers, the source is often taken to be the point from which an open stream with a permanent channel appears.

-Mouth - the place where a river flows into a reservoir, lake, sea or other river.
-The part of the river adjacent to the mouth can form a delta or estuary (bay, firth).
+Estuary – the place where a river flows into a reservoir, lake, sea or other river.
+The part of the river adjacent to the mouth can form a delta or estuary (lip, estuary).

-The channel is the lowest part of the valley, worked out by the flow of water, along which the main part of the bottom sediments moves and the water drains during the periods between floods.
-The channels of large rivers have a width of
+The channel is the lowest part of the valley, developed by the flow of water, along which the main part of the bottom sediments moves and the flow of water occurs during periods between floods.
+Rusla big rivers have a width of

 several meters to tens of kilometers (for example, in the lower reaches of the Ob, Lena,